JanssenProject/jans/docs/admin/planning/platform-goal.md

 the license at any moment (e.g. Hashicorp, Elastic, MongoDB).

 There is room for many companies to productize the Janssen Project software.
-Governments can feel safe using Janssen Project--it's been recognized as a [Digital Public Good](https://app.digitalpublicgoods.net/a/10470).
-A healthy ecosystem for infrastructure software results in long term innovation velocity.
+Governments can feel safe using the Janssen Project--it's been recognized as a [Digital Public Good](https://app.digitalpublicgoods.net/a/10470).
+A healthy ecosystem for infrastructure software results in long-term innovation velocity.

-With the introduction of Agama, we're hoping that developers will have an opportunity to build connectors to third party systems and services.
-Gluu is hosting the [Agama Lab Explore Catalog](https://agama-lab.gluu.org) to help developers publish their Agama projects, making it easier for the community to find ready-built projects that encourage re-use of code.
+With the introduction of Agama, we're hoping that developers will have an opportunity to build connectors to third-party systems and services.
+Gluu is hosting the [Agama Lab Explore Catalog](https://agama-lab.gluu.org) to help developers publish their Agama projects, making it easier for the community to find ready-built projects that encourage the re-use of code.

 # Deployment